LuckyStream/DS4300_WeatherGuard/README.md

 > Prerequisites: AWS account, IAM roles configured, RDS MySQL instance, S3 buckets created

 1. **Deploy Lambda Function**
-   - Use `Lambda.py` as the source code.
+   - Use `Lambda.py` as the source code to deploy in AWS Lambda.
    - Connect to the correct S3 bucket trigger.
-   - Ensure `pymysql` is included as a Lambda layer if needed.
    - Allow VPC access if your RDS is private.

 2. **Set Up MySQL Table**